The Bitch Is Back (Veronica Mars): Reviews

-He went on to laud the interaction between Veronica and Keith and the latter's eventual sacrifice for his daughter.
-In addition, he felt that the supporting characters, including Wallace, Parker, and Piz, also received appropriate sendoffs.
-He later ranked the episode as his fifth-favorite of the series.
+She went on to laud the interaction between Veronica and Keith and the latter's eventual sacrifice for his daughter.
+In addition, she felt that the supporting characters, including Wallace, Parker, and Piz, also received appropriate sendoffs.
+She later ranked the episode as his fifth-favorite of the series.
 Kelly West of Cinema Blend gave a mixed review.
 She enjoyed the elements that resembled the first season, such as the return of Jake Kane and the portrait of Lilly.
 She thought that "The Bitch Is Back" was satisfying within the context of the season, but that it was too ambiguous for a series finale: "How can the show not come back?
 How can they leave us with Veronica and Logan still apart?"

 Stephanie Zacharek of Salon felt positively about the episode itself but ambivalent about the lack of resolution, stating, "I'm not sure if Tuesday night's finale is a deeply unsatisfying way to close out a series that's ending before its time or the only way to end such a series."
 However, she blamed the network for this ending.
 She also commented on the tone and themes of the episode, arguing that one of the series's main takeaways was that the rich would always be in charge.
 However, she did not view the finale as being spiteful and pessimistic: "'Veronica Mars' has always been a clear-eyed show, never a bitter one."
 Tanner Stransky of Entertainment Weekly felt unsatisfied with the episode's conclusion, partially because Veronica and Logan did not resume dating.
 However, he praised the sex-tape mystery and the plot involving the Castle because of their similarities to earlier seasons.
 He also praised Keith's actions, stating, "Okay, maybe I'm a sap, but this tugged at my heartstrings a bit and left me relieved there wasn't a dreaded Veronica–Keith battle at the end."
 Stransky concluded by saying that "the end is fine".
 Sydney Bucksbaum of Zap2it felt disappointed because of the ambiguous endings of Keith's arc and Veronica's love triangle.
 Although she was positive towards "The Bitch Is Back" as a standalone episode, she found herself hoping that there were another episode to the season: "Watching Veronica walk out into the pouring rain all alone after casting a probably insignificant vote for her dad was depressing, symbolic (rain in SoCal?), and just downright unsatisfying."